-Since gasoline is perishable and needs to be rotated, never stockpile more than you can rotate in a 1-year period.
-So, that 10,000 gallon gasoline stockpile probably isn’t a good idea!
+Since gasoline is perishable and needs to be rotated, never stockpile more than you can rotate in 1 year.
+So, that 10,000-gallon gasoline stockpile probably isn’t a good idea!

 To estimate how much gasoline you absolutely must have stockpiled, calculate: